Around one in six children and young people have a probable mental health condition, while many struggle with challenges from bullying to bereavement.

 Fears and phobias

 Fears and phobias can often develop because something HAS happened such as an illness or death.
-And they are – unsurprisingly – on the rise since the pandemic started.
-I’m seeing children who are more fearful of germs or illness due to Covid and some are more agoraphobic, frightened of going outside or mixing with crowds of people.
+I'm seeing children who are more fearful of germs or illness due to COVID-19 and some are more agoraphobic; frightened of going outside or mixing with crowds of people.

 More common in pre-teen to teenage children and in neurodiverse children, these are very specific anxieties about friendships, relationships or how others perceive you.
 The child might feel judged or ashamed and won’t feel safe in a relationship and is not able to trust people.
 They may struggle to understand relationship dynamics and so avoid them.